ibra-kdbra/Cpp_Projects/README.md

 ### [Simple-Code](./Simple-Code)

-A collection of algorithms and data structures made with C++ language.
+A collection of algorithms and data structures implemented in C++.

 <div align="right">
 <a href="#projects-titles"> 📚 </a>